 In the more than 25 years since that first trip, Terry has spoken in more than two hundred local schools, shared his story with thousands of local students and teachers and helped deliver more than three-quarters of a million pounds of supplies donated by U. S. school children to their counterparts in Uganda.

 Seven years ago, when Asia joined Sister Schools as their Ugandan Country Coordinator, she dreamed of being part of the change in her country.
 She had no clue what immense changes she would be part of.
 Asia grew up in a Ugandan village where 90% of the children didn’t attend school, education was hard to come by, and life was very difficult.
 She always knew that education was the gateway, even if she had to walk seven miles to school and scrounge for supplies.
 Asia excelled in school and received government sponsorship to attend University, where she received a BA in Development Economics.

 Carol Lycette is a proud native of Seattle, Washington.
-She and her husband have been married for 28 years and they have one daughter, Julia.
-Julia is 24 years old and a senior at Seattle University.
+She and her husband have been married for 30 years and they have one daughter, Julia.
+Julia is 26 years old and an Assistant Account Executive at Edelman Seattle.
 Carol completed an Organization Systems and Design graduate degree in June of 2013 from Seattle University.
 She attended the University of Washington where she received a BA in Psychology.
 Her professional career has been in management almost entirely in technical groups or with technology companies.
 Carol has worked for Safeco Insurance, Attachmate and the last 15 years for Microsoft.
 She is currently the Director of Business Management in the Microsoft Global Business Support organization.

 On a personal note Carol enjoys international travel, she does service/citizenship work in Africa, and she likes to garden, cook and sample wines of the world.